MafaldaSFerreira/wtjr_camouflage/genome_assembly_and_related_analyses/README.md

 filterbyname.sh in=../DMNS18807_06042020_pseudohap2.2.fasta out=DMNS18807_06042020_pseudohap2.2.noNs.fasta names=2156,2069,2125,2209,2155,1989,1994,2123,1987,2208,2092,1986,2119,2083,2074,2091,2205,1990,2115,2154,2072,2081,2118,2106,1991,2124,2164,320539,2114,2107,2097,1985,2116,2153,359326,2122,1995,321491,2071,366560,1992,2076,1997,1993,2084,1988,2085,2105,2136,2082,2089
 ```

-After this, I submitted the genomes to NCBI again, who was able to trim a few more scaffolds, but not all.
+After this, I submitted the genomes to NCBI again.
+NCBI trimmed a few more scaffolds that were too short/contamination, but not all.
 I used the "ForeignContaminationModified" genome .fsa files to filter more scaffolds based on the ncbi reports (pseudohap2.1_submit.ncbi.nlm.nih.gov.txt and pseudohap2.2_submit.ncbi.nlm.nih.gov.txt).

 #### Mitochondria